-This publication (and any material sourced from it) should be attributed as: Marine Pest Sectoral Committee 2012, Biosecurity Incident Management System, Department of Agriculture and Water Resources, Canberra, November.
+This publication (and any material sourced from it) should be attributed as: Marine Pest Sectoral Committee 2020, EMP Plan: Biosecurity Incident Management System: Marine pest version, Department of Agriculture, Water and the Environment, Canberra, November, 2020.
 CC BY 4.0.
-Document modified in 2018 to meet accessibility requirements.